• Skip to primary navigation

 1. we all eat what Westerners would find rather hearty and filling morning meals!

-• My Canadian and German flatmates used to be amazed by the fact that I could eat a big bowl of noodles or rice porridge in the morning!
+• My Western flatmates used to be amazed by the fact that I could eat a big bowl of noodles or rice porridge in the morning!

-2. Unlike Western breakfasts, Chinese breakfasts are almost always savoury
+2. Unlike Western breakfasts, Asian breakfasts are usually savoury

 • One of the few exceptions is soy bean or tofu pudding (豆腐花 dou fu hua) but even so we pair that with deep fried Chinese dough sticks (you tiao, sometimes called crullers)!